How to Build a Medical Application HealthTech Startup Guide

 The United States

-When starting a medical app for the U.S. audience, you will probably deal with protected health information (PHI).
-If this information is also transmitted between two or more parties (for example, medical facilities or healthcare providers), your digital product should follow the rules of the Health Insurance Portability and Accountability Act (HIPAA).
+When developing a medical app for the U.S. audience, you will probably deal with protected health information (PHI).
+If this information is also transmitted between two or more parties (e.g., medical facilities or healthcare providers), your digital product should comply with the Health Insurance Portability and Accountability Act (HIPAA).
+Failing to do so can have significant consequences: according to the HIPAA Journal, the 2024 data breach at Change Healthcare affected about 190 million individuals.

 Canada